mirumee/ariadne-graphql-chat-example/README.md

 Open a web browser of your liking and navigate to http://localhost:3000/ start chatting.
 Every browser tab will be separate chat session, so you can open as many as you like to experiment with multiple users.

-> **Note:** sometimes client's devserver acts funky about proxying websockets and there's a delay between dev server starting and accepting websocket connections.
-This results in `upgrade: websocket` requests stalling in the browser.
-Refresh usually resolves those issues.
+> **Note:** sometimes `http-proxy-middleware` used by the dev server to proxy requests to the GraphQL acts funky about proxying websockets and there's a delay between dev server starting and accepting websocket connections.
+This results in `upgrade: websocket` requests for `/graphql` stalling in the browser.
+This issue usually resolves itself after refresh or few.

 ## Contributing